 Landing tours to Skellig Michael run between May 15 and October 2.

-If you want to see the puffin, arrive before August 1.
+If you want to see the puffins, arrive before August 1.
 We visited Skellig Michael on August 4th, and the majority of the puffins migrated on to their next nesting site.
 We just missed seeing these cuties!

 Book Your Tickets in Advance